SSWConsulting/SSW.Rules.Content/rules/do-you-have-the-iscsi-and-cluster-networks-on-their-own-vlan-or-even-better-their-own-switch/rule.md

 ---
+seoDescription: "iSCSI and Cluster networks should be isolated on their own VLAN or even better, their own switch to ensure secure data transfer."
 type: rule
 archivedreason:
 title: Do you have the iSCSI and Cluster networks on their own VLAN (or even better their own switch)?